asdf8dfafjk/broot_testing/README.md

 To run the test, execute `./test_screen_captures.sh`.
 These tests have been only tested on one machine.
 But the tests themselves are robust as long as the testing infrastructure stays the same.
-If the instrastructure changes, one glance at the diffs might be enough
+(Testing infra staying same is no longer a requirement since the bug referred here https://unix.stackexchange.com/a/698013 has been fixed in the latest version) If the instrastructure changes, one glance at the diffs might be enough